How Inpatient Mental Health Treatment Works (Is It Right for Me?)

 - In danger of harm from being unable to care for yourself due to mental illness.

 The good news is that it’s not that hard to get admitted to inpatient treatment if you’re at risk of harming yourself or others.
 The bad news is that you may or may not be able to get inpatient care if your mental health crisis doesn’t quite rise to that level.
-Whether you qualify for inpatient admission depends on where you are and the availability of care in your area.
+Ultimately, whether you qualify for inpatient admission depends on where you are and the availability of care in your area.

 If you’re not sure whether your symptoms are severe enough to go to the hospital, don’t assume anything until you talk to someone first.
 If you’re in crisis, it’s important to get help as quickly as possible.
 And the best way to do that is to call a mental health hotline.